 There are so many other things you can use as well.
 Consider your tastes.
 If you want your dog to be your ring bearer, you might attach the rings (faux, of course) to his collar by long strings.
 Or you might have a stuffed dog ride on his back with the fake rings attached.
 Let him chew it up later (minus the rings) and he’ll have a ball.

 Consider using something that the ring bearer can immediately play with after he hands off the rings.
-That can be anything from a basket stuffed with colorful crayons arranged to look like flowers (mom can hold the coloring book), to a balsa wood airplane.
-Anything that’s a toy from either the bride’s or groom’s youth will work well.
+That can be anything to a basket stuffed with colorful crayons arranged to look like flowers (mom can hold the coloring book), to a balsa wood airplane.
+Anything that’s a toy to either the bride’s or groom’s youth will work well.

 Have him hold a slinky dog or a Jack in the Box.
 If you have an old toy, or can find a replica of the one you remember on Ebay, you can use it.
 Barbie and Ken are also cute ideas.
 One can hold one ring and the other can hold the second one.
 Too cute!